Global Health and Infectious Diseases (Online Learning) MSc, PgDip (ICL), PgCert (ICL), PgCert, PgDip, PgProfDev

 The Global Health and Infectious Diseases postgraduate programme brings together a diverse community of online learners with transdisciplinary opportunities to identify, explore and address regional and global health challenges related to infectious diseases.

 In the past few decades there has been almost one new disease emerging each year and more than 75 per cent of these diseases derive from zoonotic origins.
-There is now more demand for investment and research to help us manage these diseases better.
+The global impact of the COVID-19 pandemic has highlighted the need for a continued focus on infectious diseases and the importance of a transdisciplinary approach.
+There is now more demand for investment and research to help us manage infectious diseases better.

 This programme aims to address the challenges posed by infectious diseases in the 21st Century by offering you courses in surveillance, prevention and control of infectious diseases, as well as evaluating how they impact public health.